-For the past 25 years, Pat Wilson has been training aspiring and accomplished singers across Australia.
-Now based in Sydney, she continues to combine her wealth of performing experience with many years’ experience as a vocal technician and coach to an impressive roster of students from beginners to music theatre stars.
+For many years, Pat Wilson has been training aspiring and accomplished singers across Australia.
+Now based in Adelaide, she continues to combine her wealth of performing experience with many years’ experience as a vocal technician and coach to an impressive roster of students from beginners to music theatre stars.

 A versatile singer and pianist in the realms of musical theatre and cabaret, Pat has performed in theatre, music theatre, cabaret, concert, piano bar and jazz settings.
 She has recorded three albums of her original satirical songs.
 She has worked as Music Supervisor and major composer for a children’s television show, broadcast original satirical material on a weekly basis for two years with the ABC, had two of her books published (one co-authored with Dr Jean Callaghan), composed a commissioned music theatre show, as well as much music for theatre productions of many kinds.
 She continues to work as a musical director in theatre.